England-Suffolk Flag

 Hang on!
 There's a 'warren', it says here, that's going to need a right good looking at and that'll be Snape Warren.

-Just east of the village, Snape Warren is a small nature reserve and at just 48 hectares[1] no demands are made of your dosh although donations are welcome.
+Just east of the village, Snape Warren is a small nature reserve and at just 48 hectares, or 120 acres or nearly 60 football pitches in old money, no demands are made of your dosh although donations are welcome.

 It's made mainly of heath and wetland with some shrubbery for shelter and that's shelter from the unseasonable, Suffolk sun that's beating down today but with it comes a downside.